 These same people–wine retailers, wine bar owners et al–jumped to try the Marselan beer in June, during a Marselan blending session led by Tong Lili and sponsored by Wine to Asia, at The Merchants here in Beijing.

-In the end, the Marselan beer experience was at once thrilling, because it broke new ground, tasted good and tapped into a great story, and frustrating, because it highlighted why the wine industry has so many problems.
+In the end, the Marselan beer experience was at once thrilling, because it broke new ground, tasted good and tapped into a worthy story, and frustrating, because it highlighted why the wine industry has so many problems.

-And I realize some will say this is such a niche case, an isolated example, but my experience matches what I’ve found elsewhere.
+And I realize some will say this is such a niche case, an isolated example, but the y experience matches what I’ve found elsewhere.
 Too much of the wine industry is about redistributing market share, about how to get hold of consumers already into wine.
 Who’s going to get Australia’s share of the market?
 Are consumers switching from reds to whites?
 And so on.
 It’s a zero-sum game when the major play should be finding new sources of customers, like those drinking craft beer, cocktails or spirits.

 Good content takes resources.
 If you find Grape Wall useful, help cover its costs via PayPal, WeChat or credit / debit card.
 Also check out Grape Wall onÂ Facebook.
 TwitterÂ and Instagram.
 And sibling sites World Marselan Day,Â World Baijiu DayÂ andÂ Beijing Boyce.